University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/vm_connection.md

 - When connected directly to the University WiFi Network
 - When connected from another network using the [University of Adelaide VPN](https://www.adelaide.edu.au/technology/your-services/network-services/remote-access-via-virtual-private-network-vpn)
+- For help with installation of VPN software contact the ITDS Service Desk on +61 8 8313 3000 or by [email] (servicedesk@adelaide.edu.au)

 [Back](Practicals/R_Practicals/1_Introduction_To_R)